-- Before connecting or disconnecting any harness connector for the multiport fuel injection system or ECM: Turn ignition switch to "OFF" position.
-Disconnect negative battery terminal.
-Otherwise, there may be damage to ECM. - Before disconnecting pressurized fuel line from fuel pump to injectors, be sure to release fuel pressure. - Be careful not to jar components such as ECM and mass air flow sensor.
+- Before connecting or disconnecting any harness connector for the multiport fuel injection system or ECM.
+Turn ignition switch to "OFF" position.
+Disconnect negative battery terminal. - Before disconnecting pressurized fuel line from fuel pump to injectors, be sure to release fuel pressure. - Be careful not to jar components such as ECM and mass air flow sensor.